Luthaf/Jumos.jl/doc/trajectories.rst

 Writing frames in a file
 """"""""""""""""""""""""

 Here is an example of how you can write frames to a file.
-This example convert a trajectory from a file format to another.
+This example converts a trajectory from a file format to another.
 The ``topology`` keyword is used to read a :ref:`Topology <type-Topology>` from a file.